By implementing only three key components of writer’s workshop, you can launch with success and without the overwhelm.

 - Independent Writing/Conferencing

-The exact time given to each component is approximate and will vary based on the needs of your writers.
+The exact time given to the components of writer’s workshop is approximate and will vary based on the needs of your writers.

 Part 1: Mini-Lesson

 A mini-lesson is a short introductory lesson that introduces the skill or strategy that you want learners to be able to apply during independent writing.

 It’s a whole group activity, so all learners gather on the carpet.
 Having students remain at their desks is perfectly fine, too.

 A short list of possible writing mini-lessons…